iamalexbrady/iamalexbrady.github.io/docs/_articles/what-is-relationship.md

 This will cause a period of perception where perceptual events contain multiple meanings:</br>
 One historically conventional meaning.
 One meaning given to via HS that *sounds* unconventional, but *yields* peace.

 The typos in the upper part of this article will be used to demonstrate this.
-Conventionally, they are typo that need to be corrected.
+Conventionally, they are typos that need to be corrected.

 Unconventional and generally, they are useful for this very learning exercise of "meaning density."